Kings Mountain Mine: Mineralogy

-Among meralogist and mineral collectors, the Kings Mountain Mine, a.k.a.
+Among mineralogists and mineral collectors, the Kings Mountain Mine, a.k.a.
 Foote Mine, is well known for the variety and quality of mineral specimens that have been collected from it.
 As reported by Marble and Hanahan and White, about 100 different minerals have been found and reported from the Kings Mountain Mine.
 At the contact between the spondumene pegmatite dikes and amphibolite, the reported metamrophic and hydrothrmal minerals include albite, biotite, epidote-clinozoisite, ferroaxinite, garnet (spessartine-grossular), holmquistite, pyrrhotite, quartz, and tourmaline (schorl).
 The secondary hydrothermal minerals found in joints and vugs include apatite, bavenite, bertrandite, bikitaite, brannockite, eakerite, eosphorite, eucryptite, fairfieldite, lithiophilite, lithiophosphate, milarite, roscherite, rhodochrosite-siderite, swinefordite, switzerite, tetrawickmanite, tin-bearing titanite, and vivianite.
 The reported supergene minerals include birnessite, cryptomelane, gypsum, and hydrated phosphates of manganese and iron.
 In addition, Earth scientist have reported more than 30 phosphate minerals from the Kings Mountain Mine.
 Three phosphate minerals (switzerite, kingsmountite, and an unnamed triclinic analog of roscherite) and three tin minerals (brannockite, eakerite, and tetrawickmanite were first recognized and described from this mine.